kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 # Migration Guide from Thanos to Kubecost 2.0 (Aggregator)

-This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to [Kubecost 2.0 (Aggregator)](aggregator.md).
+This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to [Kubecost v2.0's Aggregator](aggregator.md).
 There are a few requirements in order to successfully migrate to Kubecost 2.0.
 This new version of Kubecost includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently.
 Kubecost 2.0 provides new features, optimizes UI performance, and enhances the user experience.
+This tutorial is meant to be performed before the user upgrades from an older version of Kubecost to v2.0.

+Important notes for the migration process:

+* Once Aggregator is enabled, all queries hit the Aggregator container and *not* cost-model via the reverse proxy.
+* The ETL-Utils container only creates additional files in the object store.
+It does not delete any data/metrics.
+* For larger environments, the StorageClass must have 1GBPS throughput.
+* Having enough storage is critically important and will vary based on environment.
+Bias towards a larger value for `aggregatorDBStorage.storageRequest` at the beginning and cut it down if persistent low utilization is observed.

 ## Key changes